Costco Black Friday 2018 deals arrive: $250 iPad, $300 Dyson and more

 Welcome to the run-up to Black Friday, which falls on Nov.
 23 this year.
 And with about three weeks to go, retailers are already lifting the veil on early deals and previewing upcoming promotions.

-Case in point: Costco has announced hundreds of discounts -- and, according to a company representative, some will be available as soon as Nov.
-6. The retailer is also advertising deals on its website now that it says are valid through Nov.
+Case in point: Costco has announced hundreds of discounts -- and, according to a company representative, some already went on sale.
+The retailer is currently advertising deals on its website now that it says are valid through Nov.
 25.

 According to a preview of the company's circular published earlier this week by bestblackfriday.com, Costco has some doozies on deck.
 The list of no-brainers includes Apple's entry-level iPad for $250 and a tempting Surface Pro 6 bundle that includes the keyboard and Surface Pen for $800.
 That's about as low a price as you can expect to find on those two this year.